-Registration confers jurisdiction on federal courts.
-See Lanham Act § 39, 15 U.S.C. § 1121 (conferring original jurisdiction on all actions arising under
+- Registration confers jurisdiction on federal courts.
+See Lanham Act § 39, 15 U.S.C. § 1121 (conferring original jurisdiction on all actions arising under "this chapter, without regard to the amount in controversy or to diversity or lack of diversity of the citizenship of the parties."). - Owners of registered marks may obtain statutory damages against counterfeiters.
+See Lanham Act § 35(c) (statutory damages available in

-19 In his lengthy dissent, Justice Stevens expressed his dismay that the decision of a single trademark examiner in an ex parte proceeding a decade earlier, followed by the registrant's perfunctory filing of a declaration of incontestability, could somehow prevent the Court from striking from the Principal Register an "inherently unregistrable" mark.
+6 In his lengthy dissent, Justice Stevens expressed his dismay that the decision of a single trademark examiner in an ex parte proceeding a decade earlier, followed by the registrant's perfunctory filing of a declaration of incontestability, could somehow prevent the Court from striking from the Principal Register an "inherently unregistrable" mark.
 See Park 'N Fly, 469 U.S. at 206-07 (Stevens, J., dissenting).
 He also added his own opinion of trademark quality at the PTO for good measure.
-See id. at 212 ("No matter how dedicated and how competent administrators may be, the possibility of error is always present, especially in nonadversary proceedings." (footnote omitted)).
+See id. at 212 ("No matter how dedicated and how competent administrators may be, the possibility of error is always present, especially in nonadversary proceedings.").
 In a footnote to this statement, Justice Stevens quoted a PTO official who testified to Congress that "at any one time, about 7 percent of our 25 million documents are either missing or misfiled."
 Id. at 212 n.12 (quoting Hearing Before the Subcomm. on Patents, Copyrights & Trademarks of the S. Comm. on the Judiciary, 98th Cong.
 5 (1983) (statement of Gerald J. Mossinghoff, Assistant Secretary and Comm'r of Patents and Trademarks)).